 I recall noisily sucking the last thin meltings of the shake through the straw as we pulled into the driveway—this to declare officially that I had happily finished the whole thing.
 I was feeling pretty good.
 No, I hadn’t enjoyed any ice cream that day, but I had pulled off a rather clever bit of deception.

 Smugly, I exited the car and began walking toward the house with the empty cup.
 I had probably covered three or four paces when I heard my dad say, “I guess you really like pistachio.”

 Dad was standing at the rear bumper, looking forward down the side of his car.
 The spatter was a study in fluid dynamics that to the right audience would pass for art.
 Beginning at the passenger door and streaked along the Nova’s smooth starboard side was what began as a round, glossy-smooth pool of pale emerald goo that broke into wide strakes as it flowed rearward to the wheel well.
 What impressed me most was how good the shake looked over the Nova’s green paint.
 Had Pistachio Cream Metallic been a Chevy color, it would have made a fine two-tone partner for our Nova’s Misty Turquoise Poly.

 I looked at my dad in silence for what felt like three or four hours.
 Finally, without additional comment, he walked past me into the house.
 To the best of my recollection, we never discussed the matter further.

-I probably should have been made to wash the car, but my dad didn’t care that much about keeping his cars clean—that’s what rain was for.
+He probably should have made wash the car, but my dad didn’t care that much about keeping his cars clean—that’s what rain was for.
 The Nova is long gone, but lives on in memory as one of the better cars my family ever owned.
 And while I recall the vehicle fondly, I can never think about it for long without remembering how it betrayed me.